Details about changes in each version of at.js.

 mbox names can now contain special characters, including ampersands ( & ), to be consistent with naming requirements for mbox names using mbox.js.

-For a list of allowable special characters, see Configure at.js.
+For a list of allowable special characters, see at.js Configurations.

 Added secureOnly setting that indicates whether at.js should use HTTPS only or be allowed to switch between HTTP and HTTPS based on the page protocol.
 This is an advanced setting that defaults to False and can be overridden via targetGlobalSettings.